luchichang/Python-and-Bash-Scripting/File&FolderDeleter/README.md

 ## for  : all Linux Distribution

 #### Description;
-           executing this script will remove all the files and folders in the users Present Directory
+           executing this script will remove all the files and folders in the users Present Directory or Current Working Directory